Computability of a Whitney Extension: Introduction

 Along these lines, our proof constitutes of two steps: first of all we consider only the property of continuity and obtain a \emph{First Computable Whitney Extension Theorem}, which also provides a new version of Computable Urysohn-Tietze Theorem (with the extra-condition of linearity).
 Then the condition of differentiability is further considered, obtaining our full \emph{Computable Whitney Extension Theorem}.

-Klaus Weihrauch had already obtained a Computable Urysohn-Tietze Theorem by showing in \cite{WeiTietze} that the classical proof contained in \cite{engelking:1989} can be turned into an algorithm, so it is “essentially” computable.
-His result can be seen as an instance of a more general research line, with also philosophical significance, evaluating to what extent classical proofs of statements giving rise to mathematical problems have an algorithmic nature.
+Klaus Weihrauch had already obtained a Computable Urysohn-Tietze Theorem by showing in \cite{WeiTietze} that the classical proof contained in \cite{engelking:1989} can be turned into an algorithm, so it is “essentially” computable\footnote{For a comparison with the Reverse Mathematics approach, one can refer to \cite{shafer:2016}, where several version of the Tietze Extension Theorem have been proved to be equivalent to $\mathsf{WKL}_0$ over $\mathsf{RCA_0}$.} His result can be seen as an instance of a more general research line, with also philosophical significance, evaluating to what extent classical proofs of statements giving rise to mathematical problems have an algorithmic nature.

 Some such proofs present indeed an intuitive computational flavor, but, so to say, some computable steps are hidden under the surface.
 In such cases, the proofs of computability of the corresponding multi-valued functions can retrace those classical proofs and show in a rigorous way the computational content that was only sketched in them.
 Nevertheless, removing the rind to get to the computational pith might contain non-trivial steps, and it depends first of all on the correct choice of suitable translations of the classical concepts into computational notions.